Information

 - Lecturer - Skills Tutor - MSci Architecture

-- Associate Lecturer - MA Narrative Environments
+- Associate Lecturer - Design Tutor - MA Narrative Environments

 - Freelance Digital Advisor and Designer